shridam1207/Atom_Intern_Task/README.md

   <li>This app has a feature of Google signin also which means you can access this app by logging in through your gmail id.</li>
   <li>The user doesn't needs to login everytime when he/she opens the app as the app saves the current user until the user gets user logged out.</li>
   <li>This app is scrollable and responsive, Works fine on both Potrait as well as Landscape mode.</li>
+  <li>Even if you are logged in through google sign in method, then also the firebase stores that user.</li>
 </ul>